codio/tutorial_yo_angular/annotations.md

     grunt serve

 You should see your terminal window running `grunt serve`.
 If there are any issues running Grunt, just run `npm install` from the terminal to make sure all packages got correctly installed.

+When Grunt is ready you will see
+`Waiting...` in the terminal

 ##Preview
 Now, from the Preview menu to the right, select 'Yeoman Demo'.
 Again, this is just a shortcut to ...